DTW once again abases itself at the bottom rung.

 I am no expert when it comes to the subject of car design, lacking as I do the in-depth knowledge, training, vocabulary, or indeed, ‘eye’ to interrogate or illuminate a car’s form in a truly meaningful manner – mercifully, others upon these pages are better placed to do just that.

-Nevertheless, I do spend more time than is either productive or conducive to a healthy mind (or body) studying cars and attempting to better understand both them and the intentions of their creators.
-Over time I have constructed a number of amateur theses, one of them being that if a car design appears acceptable in base-level trim, it probably is an acceptable piece of work.
+Nevertheless, I do spend more time than is either productive or conducive to a healthy mind or body studying cars and attempting to better understand both them and the intentions of their creators.
+Over time I have constructed a number of amateur theses, one of them being that if a car design appears acceptable in base-level trim, it is most likely an acceptable piece of work.

 I took this solitary photo a number of months ago during one of my stints in West Cork, a place where entry-level Mercedes’ are a good deal more common a sighting than they might be elsewhere.
 Several aspects about this example coalesced to capture my attention.
 The fact that it was a short-wheelbase model (a rare sighting in itself), that it wasn’t finished in private hire black or dark blue (suggesting an owner-driver) and that it appeared to be in base-model specification – or as close an approximation to it as I have encountered.